-- 7.1 All evidence must be independent, reliable, and verifiable documentary evidence for example, a medical note from a qualified and practising professional or a Death Certificate. - 7.2 In limited circumstances, such as an illness of short duration where medical certificate could not be obtained (e.g., Influenza, or for an acute flare up of a chronic condition (e.g., migraine, epileptic seizure, panic attack) you may self-certificate yourself.
+- 7.1 All evidence must be independent, reliable, and verifiable documentary evidence - for example, a medical note from a qualified and practising professional. - 7.2 In limited circumstances, such as an illness of short duration where medical certificate could not be obtained (e.g., Influenza, or for an acute flare up of a chronic condition (e.g., migraine, epileptic seizure, panic attack) you may self-certificate yourself.
 You must clearly describe the nature of the circumstances, the impact that they have had on your ability to complete the assessment, as well as the reason for being unable to provide independent evidence.
-You should only use self-certification as a last resort if no other independent evidence to support impact of the circumstances on your studies can be obtained.
-The use of self-certification will be closely monitored to ensure this is not abused. - 7.3 You can seek a supporting statement from your Personal Tutor or other suitably qualified NMITE staff in order to help you articulate your claim, if that person is aware of the circumstances and the impact on you.
-However, this would normally constitute independent documentary evidence but may be accepted in exceptional circumstances. - 7.4 It is your responsibility to provide appropriate evidence in support of your claim for Extenuating Circumstances. - 7.5 All evidence presented by you must meet the following standards and must be: - i.
+You should only choose the self-certification option as a last resort if no other independent evidence to support impact of the circumstances on your studies can be obtained. - 7.3 You can seek a supporting statement from your Personal Tutor or other suitably qualified NMITE staff in order to help you articulate your claim if that person is aware of the circumstances and the impact on you. - 7.4 It is your responsibility to provide appropriate evidence in support of your claim for Extenuating Circumstances. - 7.5 All evidence uploaded by you must meet the following standards and must be: - i.
 Written and signed by appropriately qualified professionals who are independent of the student. - ii.
 On headed paper and signed and dated by the author.
-Evidence presented by email may be acceptable if the email has been sent by the author from the official domain name of the author's organisation. - iii.
-Confirming specifically that the circumstances were witnessed on the relevant date as opposed to being reported retrospectively.
+Evidence presented separate to your on-line application by email may be acceptable if the email has been sent by the author from the official domain name of the author's organisation. - iii.
+Confirming specifically that the circumstances were witnessed on the relevant date as opposed to being reported retrospectively. - iv.

-- iv.
 In English.
-It is your responsibility to provide supporting documentation and any translation should be undertaken by an accredited translator, with any associated costs to be met by you. - v.
-With the exception of the self-certification form unaltered by you in any way.
-Documentation that has been amended for any reason will be deemed inadmissible by NMITE. - 7.6 All evidence which you wish to use to support the claim should be submitted with the extenuating circumstances form.
+It is your responsibility to provide supporting documentation and any translation should be undertaken by an accredited translator, with any associated costs to be met by you.

+- v.
+Documentation that has been amended for any reason will be deemed inadmissible by NMITE. - 7.6 All evidence which you wish to use to support the claim should be submitted at the time of completing the on-line extenuating circumstances form.
 In circumstances where this will not be possible, you may request an extension of time in which to submit evidence.
 Any extension of the deadline will be confirmed to you in writing by the Director of Student Lifecycle - 7.7 Where evidence is not available at the time of submission of the form, you will be provided with an 'in principle' decision as if the application were complete.
 Assuming the necessary evidence is subsequently received the outcome decision will stand; however, if the evidence is not subsequently provided the claim for Extenuating Circumstances will be considered null and void and the relevant assessment mark(s) corrected to be zero. - 7.8 NMITE reserves the right to check the authenticity of all documentation submitted as part of an extenuating circumstances claim.
 In the event that you are found to have submitted evidence, which is not authentic, this would normally be investigated in accordance with the Academic Misconduct Policy. - 7.9 You should ensure that any evidence that refers to a third party, such as family member, is provided with their consent and in line with data protection principles.